All matches will be played in accordance with the SKLP organisers’ rules as shown below:

 - Any physical abuse towards match officials will result in immediate disqualification from the tournament and prohibition from future tournaments.

-- Any physical abuse towards other participants or spectators will result in immediate disqualification from the tournament and prohibition from future tournaments.
+- Any physical abuse towards other participants, spectators or organisers will result in immediate disqualification from the tournament and prohibition from future tournaments.

 - If two or more teams finish level on points the team with the better goal difference will finish higher.